cerb/cerb.github.io/privacy-draft.md

 You have the right to the erasure of any personal data we have collected from you or about you.

+### California Privacy Rights

+California residents have the right to opt out of disclosing information to third parties for the purpose of allowing such third parties to directly market their products and services.
+We do not engage in this type of disclosure.

 # Why and To Whom We Disclose Personal Data

 We disclose personally identifying information only to those of our employees, contractors and affiliated organizations that: